 Ms Miriam Fugfugosh is a freelance workshop designer and facilitator with nearly 20 years’ experience.
-She engages with professionals of diverse affiliations on topics of leadership, political analysis and advising, as well as on diversity and inclusion.
+She engages with professionals of diverse affiliations on topics of leadership, dialogue facilitation, political analysis and advising, as well as on diversity and inclusion.
 She is an Associate of the Geneva Centre for Security Policy (GCSP), the Geneva Leadership Alliance (GLA), and the Center for Creative Leadership (CCL).

 Miriam regularly contributes to the projects and course offerings of the Geneva Leadership Alliance and the Geneva Centre for Security Policy (GCSP).
-In addition, she designs and direct the Centre’s coursework for Political Advisors delivered several times each year.
-This includes modules specifically for the European Union Security and Defence College and for the Swiss Ministry of Foreign Affairs.
+In addition, she designs and direct the GCSP’s coursework for Political Advisors delivered several times each year, including a bespoke module for the European Union Security and Defence College.

 Earlier in her career, Miriam worked at the grassroots level in community outreach and development projects in Bolivian townships, in inner-city California, and in rural South Africa – the latter in her capacity as a United States Peace Corps volunteer.
 These project beneficiaries included youth populations, educators, migrants, low-income families, homeless individuals, recovering addicts and former convicts.